PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 rm(df1)
 ```

+If you want more variables in a data frame for analysis they can be
+added as arguments to the `subset()` call.

-One can now subset or select from an object like `dfs` in several ways:
+One can now subset from an object like `dfs` in several ways using all
+the usual tools.
+Just pulling out the data for Libya or by date would be
+like this:

 ``` r
 # Pull out rows for Libya